anvarashurov/thefacebook/README.md

 <p> Note how awesome of a user experinece it is to view changes before saving them.</p>
  <!-- That's a lot of hard work, blood, and sweats! ...
 More like tears to be precise. </p> -->

-<p> What can be cooler than John Locke adding you as a friend?
+<p> And what can be cooler than John Locke adding you as a friend?

  <!-- Yaay. -->